 Now, we have both sides of the argument.
 The only question is, what’s the final say?

-Content Marketing in 2018: Our Final Say
+Content Marketing: Our Final Say

 Content Marketing Takes Many Forms